Unvegetated to vegetated ratio of marsh units in eastern Long Island salt marsh complex, New York (ver. 3.0, May 2026)

 Why was the data set created?

-The purpose of this shapefile is to calculate the ratio of unvegetated area to vegetated area (UVVR) in each marsh unit.
+*In this revision (version 3), the marsh plains were subdivided into smaller marsh units, and metrics were updated to reflect this change.
+Details can be found in the process steps below.* The purpose of this shapefile is to calculate the ratio of unvegetated area to vegetated area (UVVR) in each marsh unit.
 Analysis of unvegetated to vegetated marsh ratio is part of a comprehensive assessment to identify the factors and their weights in determining the vulnerability and resiliency of salt marshes.
 An unvegetated area to vegetated area ratio was defined as a potential indicator of the current state of a salt marsh unit.
-UVVR was calculated based on U.S. Department of Agriculture National Agriculture Imagery Program (NAIP) 1-meter
+UVVR was calculated based on U.S. Department of Agriculture National Agriculture Imagery Program (NAIP) 1-meter.

 How was the data set created?